DaveLuhman/toolkeeper/README.md

 1. Clone the `master` branch either from the GH repo [Link](https://github.com/DaveLuhman/toolkeeper) or via terminal `git clone https://github.com/DaveLuhman/toolkeeper.git`

-2. Edit the contents of the .env file to your environment
+2. Duplicate the .env.sample file and fill in the details to match your environment
 	a. note the .env file in the monorepo is in ./src/config/.env

 3. In a terminal, run `npm ci` to perform a clean install of the node dependancies